-Here in the Sixth Form, we strive to offer all our students as many additional opportunities to their standard educational package as possible.
-The primary objective of this is to enable students to broaden their skill-set, so they can develop further key attributes that will not only prove useful in later life, but also help them to ‘stand out from the crowd’ in ever growing competitive markets.
+In the Sixth Form we strive to offer all our students as many additional opportunities to their standard educational package as possible.
+The primary objective of this is to enable students to broaden their skill set, so they can develop further key attributes that will not only prove useful in later life, but also help them to ‘stand out from the crowd’ in ever growing competitive markets.

-Throughout our students’ time in Sixth Form, there are always opportunities to support fellow students, both Sixth Form and lower school.
-This can range from subject-specific mentoring in areas such as GCSE English, Science & Maths, to pastoral support, working with particular youngsters one to one in a role model capacity.
+Throughout our students’ time in Sixth Form, there are always opportunities to support fellow students, both sixth form and lower school.
+This can range from subject specific mentoring in areas such as GCSE English, science and maths, to pastoral support, working with particular youngsters one to one in a role model capacity.
 This enables our students to develop key attributes such as communication skills and empathy, plus when working with fellow Sixth Form students, to continue to enhance their own understanding of subject matter which can boost personal performances.

 Our assembly programme ensures that our students have every opportunity to be made aware of any current affairs or potential options that might be available to them.

 We also run half termly Praise Prize Draw Assemblies, where we celebrate the success of our students in their learning and classroom activities, highlighting the importance of attendance, effort, contribution to lessons, mentoring and participation.